viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 ---

 ---

 Hi, everyone!
 For this "Hands on!" we're going to build a REST API with **AWS API Gateway**, provisioned with **Terraform** and backed by **AWS Lambda** built with **Serverless Framework**.
 The REST API will allow us to send SMS Messages using **AWS SNS**.
 Sounds like a lot of things, but it's not that lot of working.
 For this part 1, we'll provision our API Gateway with Terraform and for part 2 and 3:

-<a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-2">Part 2: coding the backend with Serverless Framework</a>
+<a className="text-slate-700 hover:text-blue-400" href="../posts/hands-on-aws-agw-terraform-sls-framework-part-2">Part 2: coding the backend with Serverless Framework</a>
-<a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-3">Part 3: securing the API with Amazon Cognito</a>
+<a className="text-slate-700 hover:text-blue-400" href="../posts/hands-on-aws-agw-terraform-sls-framework-part-3">Part 3: securing the API with Amazon Cognito</a>

 ---

-## About the tech stack
+## Tech Stack
 - [AWS](https://aws.amazon.com/): Most popular Cloud provider.
 You need an account to follow this article properly;
 - [AWS API Gateway](https://aws.amazon.com/api-gateway/): AWS managed API Gateway that will expose our rest endpoints;
 - [AWS Lambda](https://aws.amazon.com/lambda/): serverless functions on AWS working as our backend;